jnissenbaum18/startrekrewrites/_posts/2021-09-16-voy-neverending-night-5.md

 “There was a vessel that just attacked us, perhaps that is the one you’re referring to.
 We’ve had some trouble tracking it through the theta radiation.”
 Janeway said.

-“Ah, then perhaps we can be of some assistance to each other.
+“Ah, then perhaps we can be of some assistance to eachother.
 We were also attacked by the ship.
 However, we’ve been able to modify our sensors to compensate for the effects of the theta radiation.
 Perhaps, we can combine our efforts?”
 Valens tone was cold and calculating.

 “I was thinking the same thing.”
 Janeway said.
 “Would you care to beam aboard Voyager and we can discuss our mutual experiences?”